 - Practice and Interpretation of Quantitative Research (CORE)

 Optional modules for the Specialism in Social Inequalities and Public Policy

-To claim your specialism in Social Inequalities and Public Policy you will choose 90CATS worth of modules (including a 30CATS dissertation) in this specialist area.
-The options currently available for the 2017/18 year which could be chosen for the Social Inequalities and Public Policy specialism are listed below and are indicative of the type of module list which will be available in future years.
+To claim your specialism in Social Inequalities and Public Policy you will choose 75CATS worth of modules, (including a 30CATS dissertation), in this specialist area.
+The options currently available for the 2017/18 year which could be chosen for the Social Inequalities and Public Policy specialism, are listed below and are indicative of the type of module list which could be available in future years.

 - Relationship and Family Change: Demographic and Sociological Perspectives (15CATS)

 What is a specialism?

 You will be able to choose from one of six elective specialisms and this elective specialism can be added to your final degree title.